 Searching for the cheapest bank option, you need to take a look at ING Direct.

 Here you will have no bank charges but the luxury of viewing your balances and do transactions online.
 Also do not worry when you are sitting at home paying your bills at 2am in the morning and a question appears.
 Just call the 24-hour help line and ask them! – A catch though is, that it is only offered in Spanish.

 Going for the cheapest option you should definitely avoid La Caixa which is an old catalan bank with too many fees which are way too high.
 However if you do choose this one, which we most certainly DO NOT recommend, be aware that you might be charges up to 700 euros for making a bank check. – Consider yourself warned!

-ALSO remember that in barcelona everything is negotiable.
+ALSO remember that in banking in Spain, everything is negotiable.
 If you do not negotiate the cost of your credit card or the fees that you are to pay, they will for sure give you the most expensive deal.

-If you have any experience with banking in Spain or knowledge about a particular bank that you feel could benefit others please let us know.
+If you have any experience with a particular bank that you feel could benefit others please let us know.

 Don’t forget to check out our website for more information.
 Click here to see apartment and house for rent or sell.